Why Sleep Deprivation Makes Work Dangerous

 What Employers Can Do to Avoid Sleep Deprivation & Work Accidents

-Some companies actually support or encourage a “you-can-sleep-when-you’re-dead” culture where employees are applauded or rewarded for working extra hours, pulling all-nighters, or coming to work even when they’re sleep deprived or ill.
-For workers in certain fields, such as the oil and gas industry, commercial trucking, or manufacturing, working long shifts and working at night are the norm.
-This can disrupt sleep cycles, having detrimental effects on workers and increasing the chances of an accident.
+Some companies foster a “you-can-sleep-when-you’re-dead” culture, where employees are praised or rewarded for working extra hours, pulling all-nighters, or coming to work even when they’re sleep-deprived or ill.
+In industries like oil and gas, commercial trucking, or manufacturing, long shifts and night work are common, disrupting sleep cycles and increasing the risk of accidents.

 Lifting the Veil on Work Accidents & Sleep Deprivation